ZONESTAR3D/Firmware/Z9/Z9V5/bin/Z9V5Pro/readme.md

+# Released
+***Released firmware*** are for the mass production machine.
+If you did not upgrade any features, please use the firmware in this directory.

 # beta
-Beta firmware have the latest update feature, but it may be unstable
+***Beta firmware*** have the latest updata firmware, but it may be unstable.

 # Customize
-Customize firmware is for upgrade features, if you have upgraded bed leveling sensor, please find the firmware there
+***Customize firmware*** is for upgrade features, if you have upgraded bed leveling sensor, please use the firmware  in this directory.

-# Released
-Released firmware is for the mass production machine.
-If you did not upgrade and features, please find the firmware there

 # User Guide
 If the firmware is upgraded with new features, please check the instructions for the new features here